Initial Setup

 Make a Robot!
 (GRADED)

-1. This program enables your device to perform the “sense-think-act” cycle that all robots do by reading the temperature sensor (sense), calculating how fast to spin the servo based on that temperature (think), and then sending a signal to the servo motor to make it spin at an appropriates speed (act).
+1. This program below turns your device into a robot because it performs the “sense-think-act” cycle that all robots do by reading the temperature sensor (sense), calculating how fast to spin the servo based on that temperature (think), and then sending a signal to the servo motor to make it spin at an appropriate speed (act).

-4. Now run the program using the “Save” button.
-The motor is either off or spinning slowly for low temperatures (such as the ambient room temperature) and spinning rapidly for high temperatures (like when you touch the temperature sensor with a finger and heat it up).
+Copy the code below to your device and run it by clicking the "Save" button.
+The motor will be off or spinning slowly at low temperatures (such as ambient room temperature) and will spin rapidly at higher temperatures (like when you touch the temperature sensor with a finger and heat it up).

-5. Note: Your temperature and RPM may vary from the video below depending on the room temperature
+Note: Your temperature and RPM may vary from the image below depending on the room temperature.

 Robot Activities (GRADED)